stefanomartins91/stefanomartins91/README.md

 <div>
-- 👨‍🎓 I’m currently learning ➡️ **SQL.
-After that, I'm planning on starting a Python course.**
+- 👨‍🎓 I’m currently learning ➡️ <strong> SQL After that, I'm planning on starting a Python course. </strong>

 - 💬 Ask me about ➡️ **whatever!
 From music to movies, to life in other planets and even after death, I love to have deep conversations!**